-4. Once the enrollment is successful, you will see the following information as below.
+4. Once the enrollment is successful, you will see the following information.

-Ensure the Moxa DLM service is enabled at the top left corner
+Ensure the Moxa DLM service is enabled at the top left corner.

-5. Log in to the Moxa DLM Service.
-You will see the AIG online and you can manage it.
+5. Log in to the Moxa DLM Service to check if the AIG device is online.